-Students who know that they will be absent from lessons must always ask permission of their teachers beforehand.
-Students who have music or LAMDA lessons during academic lesson times must ask permission of the teacher concerned at least a day before the lesson.
-Students who cut a lesson will be given a Friday lunchtime detention and will be sent to the Second Master.
-If students give little, or no, notice of a music or LAMDA lesson, they will still be permitted to attend the music or LAMDA lesson, but will be placed in academic detention in order to catch up on the missed work.
+Students who know that they will be absent from lessons, for example due to music, LAMDA or Learning Support sessions or sports fixtures, must always ask permission of their academic teachers at least 24 hours beforehand.
+Students who cut a lesson or co-curricular activity will be given a Friday after school detention.
+If students give little, or no, notice of a music or LAMDA lesson or sports fixtures, they will still be permitted to attend the music or LAMDA lesson, but may be placed in Homework Catch Up in order to catch up on the missed work.